tinks/export-favro/README.md

 ## Attachments

 Attachments are immediately downloaded to the folder `local/card_attachments` or `local/comment_attachments`, respectively, with the UUID name and extension of the file.
 The UUID name is also stored in the database.
 If you upload the attachments to an online reachable bucket afterwards, then you can use the `new_url` in the `card_to_attachment` and `comment_to_attachment` tables respectively.

+## Limitations

+No matter what privileges you have in Favro, you cannot request cards or widgets that belong to private collections.
+Nor can you get the private collection information.

+## Possible improvements

+### Favro rate limiting

+Favro has rate limiting per user and the rate limit depends on your selected Favro plan.
+Currently, the script only uses one set of credentials, and has "wait" code implemented when you run out of requests.

+Possible solutions:

+- use multiple accounts to circumvent rate limiting and waiting times
+- smarter requests

+### Cards requested one by one

+I opted to requests cards one by one, to ensure getting all cards.
+However, this results in more requests than are possibly necessary.
+Cards can also be requested per widget or collection they belong to, which would limit the amount of requests needed.

+### Only unique cards

+Cards in Favro can belong to multiple widgets in multiple collections in Favro, but this script does not collect all "versions" of a card.
+The cards are requested with the "unique" parameter set.

+To get all versions, the database needs to be extended to catch both the card common ID, which is the same across all widgets and collections, and the widget specific card ID.

+### Not all information is collected

+I opted to not get certain information, like the parent ID that may be present in cards.

+### Custom fields

+Favro allows you to make as many custom fields as you want of various types.
+Depending on the custom field type, the custom field information in cards contains different fields.

+Due to the different fields, the data from the custom fields is dumped as a text blob, which may be text, a number or a JSON object.

+Most of the custom field types and their content is described in the Favro API documentation, but not all of them and some of the documentation is incorrect.